“Stop corporate greed”: Protesters rally in solidarity with essential workers against Kroger Co.’s planned closures of North and East Long Beach grocery stores

 Addressing the City’s decision, the Kroger Co. stated, “As a result of the city of Long Beach’s decision to pass an ordinance mandating extra pay for grocery workers, we have made the difficult decision to permanently close long-struggling store locations in Long Beach.”

 The Kroger Co. reported over $2.6 billion in profits during their last three quarters from Feb.
 2 to Nov.
-7, according to a Brookings Institution analysis, which they used $989 million for stock buybacks.
+7, according to a Brookings Institution analysis, of which they used $989 million for stock buybacks.

 Meanwhile Kroger Co’s average hourly wage nationwide for its cashier employees is $10.
 As of Jan.
 1, 2021, the minimum hourly wage in Long Beach for employers with 25 or fewer employees is $13.
 For employers with 26 or more employees the minimum hourly wage is $14.